wizage/Lambda-Layers-Workshop/README.md

   ```
 </details>

+### Locally testing the function

-3. Now it is time to test our function out.
+Now it is time to test our function out.
 To do this we will first create a test event file.
 For this example we will create a file called `event.json` in our `sam-app` folder.
 (This is different then our other `event.json` for simplicity)

 ```bash
 $ cd ../